Dense generic well-rounded lattices: Preliminaries

 Information about the inner products between basis vectors of a lattice is encoded in the \emph{Gram matrix}, which we define to be the symmetric and positive definite matrix

 Since the generator matrix of a lattice is not unique, neither is the Gram matrix.
 Indeed, if $M$ is a generator matrix for $\Lambda$ and $M'=MU$ is another generator matrix for some unimodular $U$, then the corresponding Gram matrices are related by $G'=M'^TM'=(MU)^TMU=U^TGU$.
 It is however the case that $\det(G')=\det(G)$, motivating the definition of the \emph{determinant} of a lattice, which we simply denote by $\det(\Lambda):=\det(G)$, where $G$ is any Gram matrix of $\Lambda$.
-We define the \emph{volume} of a lattice $\Lambda$ to be $\vol{\Lambda}:=\sqrt{\det(\Lambda)}$.
+We define the \emph{volume} (sometimes known as the \emph{co-volume}) of a lattice $\Lambda$ to be the Lebesgue measure of a fundamental domain for the translation action of $\Lambda$ on $\mathbb{R}^n$, or simply $\vol{\Lambda}:=\sqrt{\det(\Lambda)}$.
 For a full rank lattice this reduces to $\vol{\Lambda}=|\det(M)|$.
 If a lattice $\Lambda$ has a Gram matrix $G$ with integral entries, then the lattice is said to be \emph{integral}.